 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-These Low-Carb Roasted Cauliflower Slices with Red Peppers, Olives, Capers, and Lemon are a great side dish or vegetarian main dish for any phase of the South Beach Diet or any other type of low-carb or low-glycemic eating plan.
+Roasted Cauliflower Slices with Red Pepper, Capers, and Olives are a great side dish or vegetarian main dish for any phase of the original South Beach Diet or any other type of low-carb or low-glycemic eating plan.